-There isn't much known about this new virus yet.
-Public health groups, such as the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC), are monitoring the situation and posting updates on their websites.
+Public health groups, including the U.S. Centers for Disease Control and Prevention (CDC) and WHO, are monitoring the pandemic and posting updates on their websites.
 These groups have also issued recommendations for preventing and treating the illness.

-Signs and symptoms of infection with the new coronavirus may appear two to 14 days after exposure and can include:
+Signs and symptoms of COVID-19 may appear two to 14 days after exposure and can include:

 - Shortness of breath or difficulty breathing

 - Runny nose

 Some people have experienced the loss of smell or taste.

 The severity of COVID-19 symptoms can range from very mild to severe.
 Some people may have no symptoms at all.
 People who are older or who have existing chronic medical conditions, such as heart disease, lung disease or diabetes, or who have compromised immune systems may be at higher risk of serious illness.
 This is similar to what is seen with other respiratory illnesses, such as influenza.